 wild plum - seed (#2)

 There is not much in the native fruit world I love as much as a well-established wild plum thicket.
-The thicket planted as part of the Feralwood project, where these seed originate, is a multi-species thicket.
-Known species present are American and chickasaw plum.
-There are also some species yet to be certainly identified, and some of these are suspected hybrids.
-There is a great deal of variation within the thicket, which was started by seedlings.
+The thicket planted as part of the Feralwood project, where these seed originate, is a multi-species thicket started by seedling trees.

 The flowering of this thicket takes place over a two week period in early spring, and there is a great deal of overlap in the flowering of individual trees.
-As such, these seed are not likely to produce true to any species, and in all likelihood will produce hybrid wild plums.
+As such, these seed may not produce true to any particular species, and may produce hybrids of the eastern US native wild plums.

 Wild plum seed should be cold stratified for 60 to 90 days before planting in the Spring.
 It is good to be aware that some wild plum seed will have double dormancy, meaning they will require two periods of cold stratification (in the wild this is two winters, separated by warm weather) before germination will occur.
 I see about 25% germination the first Spring, with the rest the following Spring.